flowing-wind/AutoLab/README.md

 ## 1. Introduction

 This project provides a modular, web-based control panel for laboratory instruments.
-It is designed for high cohesion and low coupling, allowing new instruments to be added easily.
-The front end is built with Python Dash and Plotly for a modern user experience.
-The application can be run in either a **Real Mode**, interfacing with physical hardware via VISA, or a **Simulated Mode**, which runs a virtual instrument for testing and development.
+It is designed with a clear and simple architecture, allowing new instruments to be added easily by inheriting from a unified base class.
+The front end is built with Python Dash and displays each loaded instrument in its own tab.

 ## 2. Features

+-   **Simplified Architecture**: A strong `UnifiedInstrument` base class contains all shared logic for UI, callbacks, data logging, and state management.
--   **Modular Architecture**: Each instrument is a self-contained package.
+-   **Tab-Based UI**: Each instrument loaded from the configuration is displayed in a separate, easy-to-access tab.
--   **Dual-Mode Operation**: Switch between a real VISA instrument and a fully simulated instrument directly from the UI.
--   **Web-Based UI**: A responsive user interface built with Dash and Dash Bootstrap Components.
+-   **Extensible by Inheritance**: Add new instruments simply by creating a new class that inherits from `UnifiedInstrument` and implementing a few hardware-specific methods.
--   **Dynamic Configuration**: The active instrument is loaded at runtime based on the selected mode and the `instruments.csv` and `config.csv` files.
+-   **Dynamic Configuration**: Instruments are loaded at runtime based on `instruments.csv` and `config.csv`.
--   **Per-Setpoint Dwell Time**: Configure individual stability dwell times for each setpoint in the temperature schedule.
--   **Automated Control**: "Auto Mode" is enabled by default, allowing the system to automatically advance through setpoints once stability is achieved.
+-   **Automated Control**: "Auto Mode" automatically advances through a temperature schedule once stability at each setpoint is achieved.
--   **Persistent Data Logging**: All instrument data is logged to CSV files with second-level timestamp precision, and logs are automatically trimmed to manage file size.
+-   **Persistent Data Logging**: Instrument data is logged to CSV files with automatic log trimming to manage file size.
 -   **Data Export**: Export historical data for a specified date and time range directly from the UI.
--   **External API**: A REST API is exposed to allow other applications to access live data from the currently active instrument.
+-   **External API**: A REST API endpoint (`/api/v1/instrument/<instrument_id>/state`) provides external access to live instrument data.
--   **Unified Interface**: All instruments adhere to a common base class, ensuring consistent behavior.

-## 3. Directory Structure
+## 3. Directory Structure (Simplified)

 ```
 E:\Projects\Lab-Protocol\
 ├── src/
 │   └── instruments/
-│       ├── base.py                     # Abstract base class for all instruments
+│       ├── base.py                     # Core: UnifiedInstrument base class with all shared logic
-│       ├── temperature_controller/     # REAL instrument package for VISA hardware
+│       ├── temperature_controller/     # Example: Real instrument inheriting from base
-│       │   ├── interface.py
-│       │   └── layout.py
+│       │   └── interface.py
-│       └── pid_cooler_simulator/       # SIMULATED instrument package for development/testing
+│       └── pid_cooler_simulator/       # Example: Simulated instrument inheriting from base
-│           ├── interface.py
-│           └── layout.py
+│           └── interface.py
 ├── tests/
-│   └── test_temperature_controller.py
 ├── log/
-├── Resource/
 ├── app.py                  # Main Dash application entry point
-├── config.csv              # Instrument specific configuration parameters
+├── config.csv              # Instrument-specific parameters (e.g., temperature schedule)
-├── instruments.csv         # Instrument connection and type definitions
+├── instruments.csv         # Instrument definitions and connection details
 ├── environment.yaml        # Conda environment dependencies
 └── README.md               # This file
 ```